 Elizabeth is an approved lottery and monitoring agent, and administers lotteries, qualifies applicants for income eligibility, and performs resale agent services for the Sudbury Housing Trust.

 Additionally, Elizabeth assists other municipalities in affordable housing planning and monitoring efforts as an independent contractor.

 Liz has worked in the field of affordable housing since 2005.
-She worked for the Allston Brighton Community Development Corporation managing projects from pre-development through construction and occupancy, and worked with all stakeholders, including governmental agencies, lenders, investors, and residents.
-Liz is currently the Lead Administrator for the WestMetro HOME Consortium, managing the 13-community consortium to ensure compliance with policies and regulations.
-In addition, Liz is experienced in the array of affordable housing programs, has worked for minicipalities, and is a trustee on the Weston Municipal Affordable Housing Trust.
-Liz is a redisent of Weston and works with all of the towns covered by the RHSO.
+She worked for the Allston Brighton Community Development Corporation managing projects from pre-development through construction and occupancy, and worked with a team of consultants and all stakeholders, including governmental agencies, lenders, investors, and residents.
+Liz was recently the Lead Administrator for the WestMetro HOME Consortium, managing the 13-community consortium to ensure compliance with policies and regulations.
+In addition, Liz is experienced in the array of affordable housing programs, has worked for municipalities, and is a former trustee on the Weston Municipal Affordable Housing Trust.
+Liz is a resident of Weston and works with all of the towns covered by the RHSO.